Tehnik762/Tehnik762/README.md

 - 💻 Currently, I'm on a coding adventure, and my favorite languages are **PHP** and **Python**.
 I'm passionate about **web development**.

-- 📚 I am thrilled to have completed my studies at WBS School and am now a Data Scientist.
+- 📚 I am thrilled to have completed my studies at WBS School and am now a **Data Scientist**.
 Data is fascinating, and I'm excited to continue exploring its depths!

 - 👨‍👩‍👧 I cherish my family, and they are my biggest source of inspiration and support.